ecraig12345/yarn-plugin-npmrc/README.md

-# `yarn-plugin-auth`
+# `yarn-plugin-npmrc`

-This plugin implements registry authentication using settings from `.npmrc`, following the same logic as npm itself.
+This plugin implements registry authentication using settings from `.npmrc`, following most of the same logic as npm itself.

 Pulling credentials from `.npmrc` can be helpful for repos migrating from another package manager, or for interoperability with other tools.